-- b) Routine and emergency: dealing with all routine and emergency work of the General Council between meetings of the General Council; - c) Committees: establishing standing and other committees; and - d) Additional authority: exercising additional authority of the General Council as set out in sections D.5.3.2 to D.5.3.8 below, subject to any limitations set by the General Council. - e) Pension Plan and Group Insurance: acting as the legal administrator of the pension plan including appointing the pension board and amending the group insurance plans contract.
+- a) Unfinished business: dealing with all unfinished business and other matters referred to it by the General Council; - b) Routine and emergency: dealing with all routine and emergency work of the General Council between meetings of the General Council; - c) Committees: establishing standing and other committees; and - d) Additional authority: exercising additional authority of the General Council as set out in sections D.5.3.2 to D.5.3.8 below, subject to any limitations set by the General Council. - e) Pension Plan and Group Insurance: acting as the legal administrator of the pension plan including appointing the pension board and amending the group insurance plans contract.